nstern/Python-Scripts/README.md

 # Python-Scripts

-getRadiusLogs is specifically designed to:
+getRadiusVPNLogs is specifically designed to:

 1. grab the log file from a mapped drive
 2. parse out the needed text